Camping Safety Tips

 Below is a list of animals that you may encounter in different parts of the country.
 As with anything else, lack of knowledge can make us much more fearful of situations than is necessary.
 Use this guide as a starting point for wildlife safety while camping.

-Some animals may look safe to approach and you might even be tempted to try to pet or get close to them but always remember that they are wild animals and are unpredictable.
+Some animals may look safe to approach and you might even be tempted to try to pet or get close to them but always remember that these are wild animals and are unpredictable.
 Never approach any animal even if it looks sick or injured.
 It is best to alert a park ranger if you see an animal in distress.
-You could make the situation worse by trying to intervene without the proper training.
+You could make the situation worse by trying to intervene without proper training.

-Wildlife Safety While Camping Rule #1
+Wildlife Safety While Camping Rule #1- Keep It Clean

 One of the most important things you can do to avoid wildlife encounters is to keep your campsite clean.
 Don’t be careless with food or trash.
 Keep all food and food related items inside your RV or car including coolers that don’t lock.
 Don’t store your trash outside.
 Put it in wildlife resistant trash cans, dumpster or store inside.

 Don’t ever feed wildlife for any reason including the cute squirrels.
 If animals become accustomed to being fed or easily obtaining food, they will lose their natural fear of humans and often become aggressive.

 Also, don’t leave your pets unattended outside and always keep them on a leash.
 A wild animal can come out of nowhere but if your pet is on a leash near you, the chances of an attack are very small.